 While both alcohol and Lexapro have their own unique side effects and each on its own can be potentially dangerous, once they are combined the possible negative side effects can become much more severe.
 The manufacturers of Lexapro also recommend avoiding alcohol entirely when you are on an active prescription.
 This is not uncommon for drugs in the selective serotonin reuptake inhibitors or SSRI class of substances.

-When Lexapro and alcohol are combined, they can create incredibly dangerous and potentially fatal side effects.
+Mixing Lexapro and Alcohol can create incredibly dangerous and potentially fatal side effects.
 These side effects can include increased or worsened anxiety, worsened and deepened depression, severe nausea, reduced effectiveness of the medication overall, diminished energy, liver problems, elevated blood pressure, and even suicidal ideation.

 These effects can also exacerbate existing mental illnesses or other struggles with polysubstance abuse as well.
 Alcohol makes Lexapro less effective overall, meaning not only is there the potential to build dependence and tolerance by taking more or increased dosages, but it can also lead to a possible overdose situation.